Bill Townsend: Career

-Townsend served on the Board of Directors and oversaw the Marketplace division of the $2.8 billion Newegg.com company, the second largest pure-play e-commerce retailer behind Amazon.
+Townsend served on the Board of Directors and oversaw the Marketplace division of the $2.8 billion Newegg company, the second largest pure-play e-commerce retailer behind Amazon.
 He oversaw the company's global marketplace division and its growth to over $280 million.
 Previously, he served on the boards of IAB, PacAirVentures, ReallyEasyInternet VOIP, and Futuristics.net.

 Philanthropy

 In 2000, Townsend founded the Amati Foundation to help expand the stringed arts, specifically education in playing, making, and preserving the violin.

 Townsend began studying violin making under the tutelage of Ziang Mei and William Hilton (a student of Vhakn Nigogosian), and Alberti Genduso (who has studied with the German masters Horst Kloss and Karl Roy, director of the Bavarian State School of Violin Making in Mittenwald, Germany).
 Townsend has made musical instruments for the likes of Martie Maguire of The Chicks and concert violinist Anne Akiko Meyers.

 In 2005, he introduced a wood treatment system to increase sonority and harmonics in instrument making.
 This system, Il Cremonese Violin Treatments, matched the ground used by Antonio Stradivari on which to apply varnish and protect wood.
-One of his instruments was featured in The Smithsonian Institution's Heart & Hands exhibition about musical instruments and their makers.
-Another of this violins is in the GRAMMY museum.
-He donates proceeds of his instrument sales to charity.

 Townsend is the son of Jacquelyn Mayer, Miss America 1963.
 He contributes time and funding to women's issues, education and animal welfare causes.